Planting a Greener Future: Campbelltown’s First Tiny Forest Takes Root

 Written by Anson Ng

-Community members worked side by side, digging, planting, and mulching over 400 of seedlings.
+Community members worked side by side, digging, planting, and mulching over 900 seedlings.
 For many participants, it was their first experience planting a forest, making the day a memorable experiential learning opportunity.
 They gained hands-on experience planting a dense mix of native species that will grow into a thriving forest ecosystem, while also learning about the importance of biodiversity, healthy soils, and the role urban nature plays in supporting resilient communities.

 Tiny Forests are densely planted pockets of native bushland, roughly the size of a tennis court, located within urban areas.
 These small urban wildlife habitats offer a unique nature-based solution that reconnects people with nature while helping to address urban climate and biodiversity challenges.
 Using an established planting technique known as the Miyawaki method, which incorporates soil enrichment, a diverse selection of indigenous plant species, and dense planting, Tiny Forests are designed to grow rapidly.
 As a result, they can develop up to ten times faster than traditional forests and become up to one hundred times more biodiverse than monoculture forests.